 Watch the introductory Cited-by animation in your language:

-Cited-by begins with depositing references as part of the metadata records for your content.
+Cited-by begins with references deposited as part of the metadata records for your content.
 Learn more about depositing references.

 Note that citations from Crossref may differ from those provided by other services because we only look for links between Crossref-registered works and don’t share the same method to find matches.